English

 Working Principle

 DML is designed with a distributed feedback structure, and its waveguide has a diffraction grating to enable stable operation, thus realizing direct modulation.
-While EML cannot have the laser directly modulated and mainly relies on an external modulator also called an electro-absorption modulator.
-The difference in working principle results in their different features and functions.
+EML cannot have the laser directly modulated and mainly relies on an external modulator also called an electro-absorption modulator.
+The difference in working principles results in their different features and functions.

 Key Parameters